 The current path and area lighting has a soft and warm quality, which complements the soft and green nature of the space.
-This project proposes to retain these lighting qualities in the upgraded lighting design, while providing tasteful and respectful feature lighting for key monuments in the space, such as the Queen Victoria and Captain Cook statues.
+The Restoration Plan proposes retaining these lighting qualities in the upgraded lighting design, while providing tasteful and respectful feature lighting for key monuments in the space, such as the Queen Victoria and Captain Cook statues.
 Restoration of the Bowker Fountain will include a lighting system capable of producing the colourful effects the fountain was once well-known for.